Thundermother: Formation

-Since the beginning, the band Thundermother has consisted of all-female musicians expect the first lineup.
+With the exception of the first lineup, Thundermother has consisted of all female musicians.
 The band has struggled with internal problems, including many defections from band members and internal cooperation difficulties.

 The first line up in Växjö was Nathalie Lejon on vocals, Filippa Nässil on guitar, Moa Munoz on bass and Tomas Salonen on drums, their first show was in a youth center in Växjö in 2010 of April with the local band Wera as the support act.

-The first years, the band had many different members, but from 2012 the band had a stable line-up.
+The band had many different members in its early years, but from 2012 the band had a stable line-up.
 In March 2017, all band members except Filippa Nässil left the band.
 Nässil, who founded the band, chose to continue with a new line-up.

 In February 2023, once again all band members except Filippa Nässil left the band.
 Again Nässil chose to continue the band with a new line-up.

-One of Thundermothers co-founder, Moa Munoz, is today the tour bass player for Olivia Rodrigo.
+One of Thundermother's co-founders, Moa Munoz, was the tour bass player for Olivia Rodrigo Guts World Tour.